adomani/Atelier_Lean_2023/src/generalizations/TTintro.md

 * a more or less "primitive" concept of a `set`;
 * the `belongs-to` relation $\in$ among sets;
-* an empty set;
+* several rules for constructing new sets from old ones;
-* several rules for constructing new sets from old ones.
+* an empty set.

-Mathematics is then built on top of these foundations (often assuming the existence of an infinite set).
+Mathematics is then built on top of these foundations.

 ---